-- Rainfall in 2012 led to the lowest peat harvest since IEA records began in 1960, requiring large stock drawdown and increased use of biofuels for electricity generation.
-In 2013, production targets were met before the end of the year however production continued in order to further build stocks to alleviate the potential impacts of future weather events. - Low production of peat in 1985 was due to a poor "harvest", due to an unusually wet summer. - Production data for peat products (briquettes) are available from 1975.
+Rainfall in 2012 led to the lowest peat harvest since IEA records began in 1960, requiring large stock drawdown and increased use of biofuels for electricity generation.
+In 2013, production targets were met before the end of the year however production continued in order to further build stocks to alleviate the potential impacts of future weather events.

+Low production of peat in 1985 was due to a poor "harvest", due to an unusually wet summer.

+Production data for peat products (briquettes) are available from 1975.

-- In the 2019p data the consumption of other bituminous coal decreases significantly as a result of the decline in coal-fired power generation.
-Imports of this product decrease accordingly. - A reclassification caused a break in the time series for peat consumption in the energy industry own use in BKB/peat product plants from 1989 to 1990. - The production of gas works gas ceased in 1987 due to fuel switching to natural gas. - Other bituminous coal inputs to main activity producer electricity plants increased from 1986 due to three new generating units at Moneypoint coming on-line.
+From 2018 the consumption of other bituminous coal decreases significantly as a result of the decline in coal-fired power generation.
+Imports of this product decrease accordingly.

+A reclassification caused a break in the time series for peat consumption in the energy industry own use in BKB/peat product plants from 1989 to 1990.

+The production of gas works gas ceased in 1987 due to fuel switching to natural gas.

+Other bituminous coal inputs to main activity producer electricity plants increased from 1986 due to three new generating units at Moneypoint coming on-line.

+The decrease in residential consumption of anthracire in 2019 is consequence of warmer weather, among other reasons.

+The consumption of other bituminous coal and peat in the food, tobacco and beverages industry stopped in 2019.

-- In the 2018 edition the Irish administration revised the methodology for reporting final consumption of oil products.
-This leads to some breaks in series between 2015 and 2016. - From other sources natural gas of other hydrocarbons correspond to natural gas blended with refinery gas. - For confidentiality reasons, inputs of petroleum coke into patent fuel transformation are reported with residential consumption.
+In the 2018 edition the Irish administration revised the methodology for reporting final consumption of oil products.
+This leads to some breaks in series between 2015 and 2016.

+From other sources - natural gas of other hydrocarbons correspond to natural gas blended with refinery gas.

+For confidentiality reasons, inputs of petroleum coke into patent fuel transformation are reported with residential consumption.

-• In the 2020 edition, the Irish administration revised gas/diesel oil and fuel oil consumption in international marine bunkers from 2006 onwards.
+In the 2020 edition, the Irish administration revised gas/diesel oil and fuel oil consumption in international marine bunkers from 2006 onwards.

+In the 2021 edition, oil consumption data were revised back to 1990 by the Irish administration to incorporate the results of the Business Energy Use Survey (BEUS), which provided a level of detail not previously available.

-- In 2014, the drop of fuel oil consumption in nonmetallic minerals sector is linked with the replacement of HFO boilers by natural gas boilers as the primary source of steam for alumina production. - In 2013 and 2014, bitumen consumption data are not available and calculated as residual. - Between 2008 and 2009, there is a break in time series for gas/diesel oil, LPG, kerosene-type jet fuel and petroleum coke due to a new methodology being applied to sectoral demand by Sustainable Energy Ireland (SEI).
-This change also explains breaks between 2006 and 2007 for bitumen, lubricants, white spirit, and paraffin waxes. - Between 1989 and 1990, breaks in time series appear for consumption of gas/diesel oil, LPG, other kerosene and fuel oil as a result of a detailed consumption survey done for 1993.
-Data for historical years back to 1990 were revised by the national administration based on the results of this survey. - From 1986, gas/diesel oil consumption in the agricultural sector is available. - From 1970 to 1977, the split between commercial and public services and agricultural use of other kerosene has been estimated by the Secretariat.
+In 2014, the drop of fuel oil consumption in non-metallic minerals sector is linked with the replacement of HFO boilers by natural gas boilers as the primary source of steam for alumina production.

+In 2013 and 2014, bitumen consumption data are not available and calculated as residual.

+Between 2008 and 2009, there is a break in time series for gas/diesel oil, LPG, kerosene-type jet fuel and petroleum coke due to a new methodology being applied to sectoral demand by Sustainable Energy Ireland (SEI).
+This change also explains breaks between 2006 and 2007 for bitumen, lubricants, white spirit, and paraffin waxes.

+Between 1989 and 1990, breaks in time series appear for consumption of gas/diesel oil, LPG, other kerosene and fuel oil as a result of a detailed consumption survey done for 1993.
+Data for historical years back to 1990 were revised by the national administration based on the results of this survey.

+From 1986, gas/diesel oil consumption in the agricultural sector is available.

+From 1970 to 1977, the split between commercial and public services and agricultural use of other kerosene has been estimated by the Secretariat.
 Consumption in commercial/public services includes quantities used by state-owned agricultural companies.

-• Since April 2017 there is no gas storage facility in Ireland.
+Since April 2017 there is no gas storage facility in Ireland.

-- Natural gas production has been increasing since 2015, as the Corrib Gas field began production at the end of that year. - Since 1996, the increase in imports is due to the depletion of the Kinsale gas field and the availability of a new pipeline system to the United Kingdom.
+Natural gas production has been increasing since 2015, as the Corrib Gas field began production at the end of that year.

+Since 1996, the increase in imports is due to the depletion of the Kinsale gas field and the availability of a new pipeline system to the United Kingdom.